 Family Coverage for Any Emergency Medical Plan:

 All family members must be named on the confirmation and must be under age sixty (60) and a minimum of thirty (30) days of age.
 Family Coverage can include:

 1. One parent/grandparent travelling with their children/grandchildren = 1.5 X the premium of the eldest traveller

 2. Two parents/grandparents travelling with their children/grandchildren = 2 X the premium of the eldest traveller

 3. Up to four parents/grandparents travelling with their children/grandchildren = 3 X the premium of the eldest traveller

 For Family Coverage all family members must have coverage that starts and ends on the same dates.

 All savings can be combined, except the Family Coverage and Travel Companion savings which cannot be combined.

-- Read the policy with particular attention to "pre-existing condition" and other exclusions that apply to the coverage.
+Read the certificate with particular attention to "pre-existing medical condition" and other exclusions that apply to the coverage.

-- The Scotia Travel Insurance policy should be kept with you at all times when travelling.
+The Scotia Travel Insurance certificate should be kept with you at all times when travelling.
 It includes telephone numbers in case of an emergency or if an extension is required.